Wow, it’s Friday already???? I have no clue what happened to this week, but it flew by.

 But anyway, these bowls are everything you guys.
 First let me focus on the roasted veggies.
 I feel like just about any food that you roast is going to be amazing, and I’d say these veggies are killing it in proving that fact.
 Just yum!
 Then there’s the sweet potatoes, because those are always a win in my book, and the black beans, because fiber.

 After that you make an extremely simple yogurt and tahini sauce to go with it.
 Which, I have to tell you, it’s one of my current obsessions.
 I just love tahini so much and all the flavor it adds!
-And last but not least you throw on a fried egg for good measure and you’re in business!
 So I guess it’s maybe a good thing that this isn’t too holiday related because this is one weeknight meal you’re going to want again and again!